mindset-dojo/mindset-dojo.github.io/project.md

 * ✍️ Writing about your **practice reflections and insights** on [LinkedIn](https://www.linkedin.com/) or [Medium](https://medium.com/)
 * 🧩 Helping with **design, writing, or small improvements** to the site

-If you’d like to go deeper — taking on bigger roles or regular contributions — we invite you to first:
+If you’d like to go deeper — stepping into leadership opportunities or regular contributions — we invite you to first:

 * Explore at least the ***Gray Level*** of the [Program]({{'/program' | relative_url}})
 * Get a feel for our **rhythm, principles, and tone**